Using client secret

 More information here.

-Azure Credentials are automatically detected in the following locations and prioritized in the following order:
+Default Azure Credentials automatically detects in the following locations and prioritized in the following order:

 AZURE_CLIENT_ID